-Turning to the Gorsuch and Kavanaugh nominations, the partisan differences are, unsurprisingly, quite stark, with Democratic donors and the public overwhelmingly likely to oppose the confirmation of both, and Republican donors and the public overwhelmingly likely to support both.
-Comparing within party, the differences between donors and the public are much smaller, but still worth noting.
-For Democrats, donors are six percentage points less likely to support the confirmations of Gorsuch and Kavanaugh (the respective pvalues for these differences are .06 and .02), with only 17% of Democratic donors expressing support for Gorsuch and only two percent expressing support for Kavanaugh.
-For Republicans, donors are about five percentage points more likely to support the confirmations of Gorsuch and Kavanaugh (the respective p-values for these differences are .05 and .02), with 96% of Republican donors expressing support for Gorsuch and 93% expressing support for Kavanaugh.
+Turning to the Gorsuch and Kavanaugh nominations, the partisan differences are, unsurprisingly, quite stark, with Democratic donors and the public overwhelmingly likely to oppose the confirmation of both, and Republican donors and the public overwhelmingly likely to support both.8 Comparing within party, the differences between donors and the public are much smaller, but still worth noting.
+For Democrats, donors are six percentage points less likely to support the confirmations of Gorsuch and Kavanaugh than the general population (the respective p-values for these differences are .06 and .02), with only 17% of Democratic donors expressing support for Gorsuch and only two percent expressing support for Kavanaugh.
+For Republicans, donors are about five percentage points more likely to support the confirmations of Gorsuch and Kavanaugh than the general population (the respective p-values for these differences are .05 and .02), with 96% of Republican donors expressing support for Gorsuch and 93% expressing support for Kavanaugh.
 Thus, the partisan polarization in opinion on Supreme Court nominees that is now omnipresent in modern American politics is even larger among donors than among the mass public.